Build Internal AI Leaders Who Drive Adoption

 Scaling from Champions to Organisation-Wide Adoption

 Champions are the catalyst, not the end state.
-After the initial 12-week programme, scale by training a second cohort - selected by the first cohort based on departmental need.
-Overcoming AI adoption barriers for UK businesses requires a continuous cycle: train, apply, measure, expand.
-Within 12 months, the champion network should cover every department.
-For organisations ready to formalise their AI policies alongside adoption, AI governance to formalise your AI policies ensures that the culture change your champions drive aligns with compliance requirements.
+After the initial 12-week programme, scale by training a second cohort \u2014 selected by the first cohort based on departmental need.
+Within 12 months, the champion network should cover every department, forming your AI centre of excellence.
+For organisations ready to formalise their AI policies alongside adoption, AI governance to formalise your AI policies ensures that your centre of excellence aligns with compliance requirements.

 Common questions